Skyscraper: Definition

 The tallest structure in ancient times was the 146 m Great Pyramid of Giza in ancient Egypt, built in the 26th century BC.
 It was not surpassed in height for thousands of years, the 160 m Lincoln Cathedral having exceeded it in 1311–1549, before its central spire collapsed.
-The latter in turn was not surpassed until the 555 ft Washington Monument in 1884.
-However, being uninhabited, none of these structures actually comply with the modern definition of a skyscraper.
+The latter in turn was not surpassed until the 555 ft Washington Monument in 1884, which was surpased by the Eiffel Tower in 1889, the first ever supertall structure.
+However, being uninhabited, none of these structures actually comply with the modern definition of a skyscraper, only in 1930 the Chrysler Building surpassed the Eiffel Tower by pinnacle height, becoming the first skyscraper being the tallest structure built until then and the first supertall skyscraper by pinnacle height, only to be surpassed a year later in every regard by the Empire State Building as the first supertall skyscraper also by roof height.